What are the three things that every customer looks for in a small business website? Answer these three things to increase conversions.

 Make it easy to get more information

 Some customers will want still more information (… and some are just extroverts and need to reach out and say “G’Day” to a real human).
-Make it easy for them to ask a question and contact you.
+Make it easy for them to ask a question and contact you, this includes having your phone number on display.

 Include search facilities throughout your website